grettke/help/help.md

 Good reference for Unicode character study and exploration.

-Used intermittently so don&rsquo;t diminish it.
+Used intermittently so don't diminish it.

 ```emacs-lisp
 (use-package unicode-troll-stopper